X-POWER0/xnawiki/Web Articles/Riemers/Riemers2DXNA14collisionoverview.md

 ![Collision](https://github.com/simondarksidej/XNAGameStudio/raw/archive/Images/Riemers/2DXNA14Collision1.png?raw=true)

 Before we can check for collision between 2 images, we need to make sure they are positioned correctly when they are moved to the correct position on the screen.
-If we dd not first position them correctly before checking for collisions, then the top-left pixels of both images would align and we would almost always have a collision.
+If we did not first position them correctly before checking for collisions, then the top-left pixels of both images would align and we would almost always have a collision.
 This is shown in the right part of the image above.

 For example, if both images are positioned so that the rocket is positioned in front of the cannon, much like shown in the left part of the image below.
 Although in the left part the rectangles of both images collide, we see the actual cannon and rocket detail actually do not collide.
-This is because in all pairs of overlapping pixels, at least one of both is transparent.
+This is because, in all pairs of overlapping pixels, at least one of both is transparent.

 ![Collision](https://github.com/simondarksidej/XNAGameStudio/raw/archive/Images/Riemers/2DXNA14Collision2.png?raw=true)